sandprddy/Relative-Depth-from-Uncalibrated-Images/README.md

 Richard Hartley's rectification results in shearing of images.
 This images are rectified using another matrix S (a solution by Loop and Zhang1 effect on image.

-Modified H. Hirschmuller algorithm implementation in Opencv(stereoSGBM) is used to calculate disparity map.
+Modified H. Hirschmuller algorithm implementation in Opencv(stereoSGBM) is used to calculate disparity map...